GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 * It supports only the following methods: GET, POST, HEAD, OPTIONS, PUT, DELETE and TRACE
 * Better control on DNS Caching with <u>DNS Cache Manager</u>

-> Note: the FILE protocol is intened for testing purposes only.
+> Note: the FILE protocol is intended for testing purposes only.
 It is handled by the same code regardless of which HTTP Sampler is used.

 If the request requires server or proxy login authorization (i.e. where a browser would create a pop-up dialog box), you will also have to add an <u>HTTP Authorization Manager</u> Configuration Element.
 For normal logins (i.e. where the user enters login information in a form), you will need to work out what the form submit button does, and create an HTTP request with the appropriate method (usually POST) and the appropriate parameters from the form definition.
 If the page uses HTTP, you can use the JMeter Proxy to capture the login sequence.

 A separate SSL context is used for each thread.
-If you want to use a single SSL context (not the standard behaviour of browsers), set the JMeter property:
+If you want to use a single SSL context (not the standard behavior of browsers), set the JMeter property:

 ```properties
 https.sessioncontext.shared=true